Agoric/agoric-sdk/packages/governance/README.md

 contract would also make the read-only facet visible, so others can see the current values.
 The initial values of the parameters, along with their types remain visible in the contract's terms.

+By using ContractHelper, the governedContract returns a (powerful) creatorFacet with two methods: `getParamMgrRetriever` (which provides access to read and modify parameters), and `getLimitedCreatorFacet`, which has the creator facet provided by the governed contract and doesn't include any powerful governance capabilities.
+ContractGovernor starts the governedContract, so it gets the powerful creatorFacet.
+It needs access to the paramManager, but shouldn't share that with others.
+So the contractGovernor's creatorFacet provides access to the governed contract's publicFacet, creatorFacet, instance, and `voteOnParamChange()`, which the contract's owner should treat as powerful.

 ### ParamManager